OSOSystem/oso-backend/README.md

 If you want to get in touch with us in a more relaxed atmosphere, consider joining the discord server.<br>
 :boom:[Instant Transmission](https://discord.gg/3rBUjtm):boom:
-The [init.sh](postgres/init.sh) script creates the application and Keycloak database with a new owning user.

 # License
 This project is released under version 2.0 of the [Apache License](LICENSE.md).